denten-books/plain-text/3-format.md

 comprises only a small fraction of the underlying formal topology.
 What you see is far less than what you get.

+I would like to conclude this chapter with a glimpse of several obvious formatting structures that increasingly mediate in numerous everyday acts of of contemporary reading.
+The Open Systems Interconnection (OSI) reference model of communication, implemented in every computer including electronic book readers, describes no less than seven layers of communication involved in the simple act of sending an email, taking notes in the margins of a networked book, or reading a newspaper online.[^ln3-osi] It includes, among others, the Application Layer, concerned with the semantics of "all services directly comprehensible to the user," the Presentation Layer, which defines the syntax for the "representation of the data to be transferred," and the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication.[^ln3-layers] The specifics of the technical documentation are not important for now.
+Consider only the complexity of the entire stratified structure, in which whatever is meant by "content" is enveloped within a multiplicity of standards, references, models, and formats [@miller_iso_1981, 285; @ncs_open_1981; @ncs_national_1988;
+@day_revised_1995].[^ln3-domlayer] These are not hypothetical considerations.
+They define the medium---the physical preconditions---of digital, simulated text.

+![A zoomed out view of the connected OSI model.
+Single node structure on the left.
+Connected devices on the right.
+The user has access through the top-most (application) level, outermost to the network [@piatkowski_iso-ansi_1980, 114-15].](images/osi.png)

+In his book on protocols, Alexander Galloway discussed the Open Systems Interconnection model in reference to what he calls the distributed and decentralized networks of control [@galloway_protocol_2006, 28-54].
+The OSI standard can be called distributed to be sure, although to what extent it is decentralized is a matter of some debate.
+Like a good soldier, each device in the network of textual machines connected to other textual machines internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole, in the way, for example, that your portable electronics can at one moment connect to one wireless access point, and at another moment to another, with minimal loss of connectivity.
+Nevertheless, communication protocols and document object model hierarchies are also densely consolidated.
+They are, for example, legislated by specific international governing bodies like the World Wide Web Consortium, with a member list that includes government organizations and large corporate interests.[^ln3-w3c]

 The reading subject interacts with the application layer and therefore with the dynamics of text transformation only superficially.
 Access to deeper layers is sometimes merely obscured by the complexity of technology.
 At other